Chong Ka Shing1, Tam Teck Lip Dexter2

 2Institute of Materials Research and Engineering, A*STAR

-Recent studies have proven that several Cu2-xS compounds displayed satisfactory figure of merit (ZT values, which evaluates the conversion efficiency of a thermoelectric material. , where α is the Seebeck coefficient, is the electrical conductivity, T is the absolute temperature and κ is the thermal conductivity.
-In this study, sulfur rich Cu2-xS hexagonal flakes nanocrystals were synthesised with dithiooxamide or thiourea as sulfur precursors using a mild solvothermal method.
-Apart from investigating the two synthetic methods of Cu2-xS, this paper optimises the power factor (PF), where PF = α2σ for Cu2-xS by uncovering the optimum parameters between electrical conductivity and Seebeck coefficient.
-X-Ray Diffraction affirmed the identity of the sample as covellite (CuS) while Energy Dispersive X-Ray Spectroscopy showed that dithiooxamide samples contained a considerable amount of impurities.
-Due to high purity, thiourea samples showed high electrical conductivity of 579-1m-1 at room temperature.
-However, these samples have moderate Seebeck coefficient and higher thermal conductivity due to their elevated hole concentration.
-Despite TU2, which is made from thiourea and copper bromide in a 2:1 ratio, having the lowest Seebeck coefficient of 12.3μVK−1, this value is nearly 3 times greater than that of the single crystalline CuS with α = 5μVK−1, emphasising the significance of nanostructuring to increase seebeck coefficient.
-Nevertheless, the increment in figure of merit owing to electrical conductivity is far greater than the deduction in figure of merit by Seebeck coefficient and thermal conductivity, especially at lower temperatures.
-CuS nanocrystals synthesised from thiourea precursor shows great potential as a room temperature thermoelectric device due to its unique temperature dependence of increasing power factor at lower temperatures.
-TU2 has the highest power factor of 51.4μWm-1K-2 at room temperature and was substantially higher than previously reported CuS by Narjis et al with a power factor of 4.5μWm-1K-2 due to solvothermal synthesis method adopted.
-This resulted in a highest ZT value of 0.00220 at room temperature, 20% higher than that of CuS synthesized by Tarachand et al with ZT of 0.00183.
-Regardless of a relatively lower maximum figure of merit, chemically stable CuS nanocrystals fill the research gap of room temperature thermoelectric by offering satisfactory thermoelectric performance with a low synthetic cost coupled with its non-toxicity nature.
+Recent studies have proven that several Cu2-xS compounds display satisfactory figure of merit (ZT values, which evaluate the conversion efficiency of a thermoelectric material.
+In this study, sulfur rich Cu2-xS nanocrystals were synthesised with dithiooxamide or thiourea as sulfur precursors using a mild solvothermal method.
+Apart from investigating the two synthetic methods of Cu2-xS, this paper optimises the power factor (PF), where , for Cu2-xS by uncovering the optimum parameters affecting electrical conductivity and the Seebeck coefficient.
+X-Ray diffraction (XRD) affirmed the identity of the samples as covellite (CuS), while Energy-dispersive X-Ray spectroscopy (EDX) showed that dithiooxamide samples contained a considerable amount of impurities.
+Due to high purity, thiourea samples showed a high electrical conductivity of 579-1m-1 at room temperature.
+However, these samples have a moderate Seebeck coefficient and higher thermal conductivity due to their elevated hole concentration.
+Despite TU2, synthesised from thiourea, having the lowest Seebeck coefficient of 12.3μVK−1, this value is nearly three times greater than that of the single crystalline CuS which has a Seebeck coefficient of 5μVK−1, emphasising the significance of nanostructuring to increase the Seebeck coefficient.
+Nevertheless, the increment in the figure of merit owing to electrical conductivity is far greater than the deduction in the figure of merit by the Seebeck coefficient and thermal conductivity, especially at lower temperatures.
+CuS nanocrystals synthesised from the thiourea precursor show great potential as a room temperature thermoelectric device due to their unique temperature dependence of increasing power factor at lower temperatures.
+TU2 has the highest power factor of 51.4μWm-1K-2 at room temperature, and this power factor was found to be substantially higher than that of previously reported CuS by Narjis et al. with a power factor of 4.5μWm-1K-2 due to the solvothermal synthesis method adopted.
+This resulted in a ZT value of 0.00220 at room temperature, or 20% higher than that of CuS synthesized by Tarachand et al., which had a ZT of 0.00183.
+Chemically stable and non-toxic CuS nanocrystal samples synthesised offer a satisfactory thermoelectric performance with low synthetic cost and fill the research gap of a room temperature thermoelectric material.

 Background and Purpose of Research

-A temperature gradient induces the flow of charge carriers from the hotter to the cooler end, generating an electric field and creates a voltage difference directly proportional to the temperature difference (Ge 2016).
-Utilizing low grade heat from industrial process or waste heat from electrical appliances is vital to reducing the growing carbon emissions of our society (Chen 2003).
-The above mentioned Seebeck effect directly recovers electricity from thermal energy, thus receiving much attention as a promising green technology (Dresselhaus 2007).
-One notable thermoelectric material is Cu2-xS due to its low cost and non-toxicity (Han 2014).
-(Refer to Annex F) Being a p-type semiconductor, Cu vacancies act as charge carriers, making Cu2-xS an excellent electrical conductor (Rabinal 2018).
-Moreover, Cu2-xS has variable stoichiometric compositions, ranging from sulfur rich CuS to copper rich Cu2S (Grozdanov 1995).
-As a result, it has a Cu/S ratio dependent hole concentration and various band gap values ranging from 1.2 to 2.0 eV suitable for a wide range of applications (Zhang 2014).
-The crystalline structure of Cu2-xS can be subdivided into groups based on the sulfur packing in the lattice.
-(Refer to Annex A) Reported Cu2-xS can be further classified into covellite (CuS), yarrowite (Cu1.12S), spionkopite (Cu1.40S), anilite (Cu1.75S), digenite (Cu1.80S), djurleite (Cu1.97S) and chalcocite (Cu2S) (Sun 2017).
+A temperature gradient induces the flow of charge carriers from the hotter to the cooler end, generating an electric field and creating a voltage difference directly proportional to the temperature difference.
+Utilizing low grade heat from industrial processes or waste heat from electrical appliances is vital to reducing the growing carbon emissions of our society.
+The Seebeck effect directly recovers electricity from thermal energy, thus receiving much attention as a promising green technology.
+One notable thermoelectric material is Cu2-xS due to its low cost and non-toxicity (refer to Annex E).
+Being a p-type semiconductor, Cu vacancies act as charge carriers, making Cu2-xS an excellent electrical conductor.
+Moreover, Cu2-xS has variable stoichiometric compositions, ranging from sulfur rich CuS to copper rich Cu2S.
+As a result, it has a Cu:S ratio dependent hole concentration and various band gap values ranging from 1.2 to 2.0 eV, suitable for a wide range of applications.
+The crystalline structure of Cu2-xS can be subdivided into groups based on the sulfur packing in the lattice (refer to Annex A).
+Reported Cu2-xS can be further classified into covellite (CuS), yarrowite (Cu1.12S), spionkopite (Cu1.40S), anilite (Cu1.75S), digenite (Cu1.80S), djurleite (Cu1.97S) and chalcocite (Cu2S).

-Recent studies have proven that several Cu2-xS compounds displayed satisfactory figure of merit (ZT values (Zhao 2015), which evaluates the conversion efficiency of a thermoelectric material. , where α is the Seebeck coefficient, is the electrical conductivity, T is the absolute temperature and κ is the thermal conductivity (Goldsmid 2017).
-Most notably, Cu1.97S can display a maximum ZT value of 1.5 at 900K which represents the highest reported value for p-type copper semiconductors (He 2014).
-However, there exists limited reports regarding thermoelectric properties of sulfur rich Cu2-xS due to their inferior ZT merit value, with Tarachand et al reporting CuS of highest ZT of 0.0187 (Tarachand 2018).
-Nevertheless, recent nanocrystal engineering demonstrated increased Seebeck coefficient and decreased thermal conductivity due to the reduced dimensionality of its quantum dot structures (Martin 2009).
-Hence, this paper study methods to raise the Seebeck coefficient and electrical conductivity and uncover the potential CuS through synthesis of nanocrystals with strong interface phonon-scattering and charge carrier filtering ability.
-Despite the current extensive study into Cu2-xS crystals, prior research has failed to compare the trends and relationship between amount of sulfur source, types of sulfur precursors, and their corresponding ZT at different temperatures using solvothermal synthesis.
-Investigating trends of different sulfur rich Cu2-xS nanocrystals using different synthetic conditions explores its potential and lay the foundation for future studies.
+Several Cu2-xS compounds produced in recent studies displayed satisfactory figure of merit (ZT values, which assess the suitability of a thermoelectric material. , where α is the Seebeck coefficient, is the electrical conductivity, T is the absolute temperature and κ is the thermal conductivity.
+Most notably, Cu1.97S can display a maximum ZT value of 1.5 at 900K, which represents the highest reported value for p-type copper semiconductors.
+However, there exists limited reports regarding thermoelectric properties of sulfur rich Cu2-xS because of the compounds’ inferior ZT merit values, with Tarachand et al. reporting the CuS with a highest ZT of 0.0187.
+Nevertheless, recent nanocrystal engineering demonstrated increased Seebeck coefficient and decreased thermal conductivity due to the reduced dimensionality of nanocrystal quantum dot structures.
+Hence, this paper studies methods to raise the Seebeck coefficient and electrical conductivity and uncover the potential of CuS through the synthesis of nanocrystals with strong interface phonon-scattering and charge carrier filtering abilities.
+Despite the current extensive study into Cu2-xS crystals, prior research has not attempted to compare the trends and relationships between the amount of sulfur source and types of sulfur precursors and their corresponding ZT at different temperatures using solvothermal synthesis.
+Investigating trends of different sulfur rich Cu2-xS nanocrystals using different synthetic conditions explores their potential and lays the foundation for future studies.

-Different stoichiometric ratios (Refer to Annex D) of copper (II) bromide, thiourea and dithiooxamide were dissolved in DMF and subjected to oil bath of 160 in an inert atmosphere of nitrogen for 24 hours.
-Stoichiometric ratios were adjusted to produce different phase compositions and morphologies of sulfur rich Cu2-xS (Kumar 2011).
-This solvothermal process allows for the creation of grain boundaries between Cu2-xS nanocrystals which had been proven to be effective in phonon scattering and enriching defect structures, hence potential to increase both Seebeck coefficient and electrical conductivity (Zhu 2009).
-Samples were purified through washing it with DMF twice and methanol once after centrifuging at 4000 rpm for 5 minutes.
-Sample were dried in a vacuum oven of 60 overnight and grinded into fine powders before pressing into a pellet.
-Samples are named with their sulfur precursor as prefix and the copper to precursor concentration ratio as suffix.
-(Refer to Annex D)
+Different stoichiometric ratios (refer to Annex C) of copper (II) bromide, thiourea and dithiooxamide were dissolved in DMF and subjected to an oil bath of 160 in an inert atmosphere of nitrogen gas for 24 hours.
+Stoichiometric ratios were adjusted to produce different phase compositions and morphologies of sulfur rich Cu2-xS.
+This solvothermal process allows for the creation of grain boundaries among Cu2-xS nanocrystals that had been proven to be effective in phonon scattering and the enriching of defect structures, hence the potential to increase both the Seebeck coefficient and electrical conductivity.
+Samples were purified through washing them with DMF twice and methanol once after centrifuging at 4000 rpm for five minutes.
+They were dried in a vacuum oven of 60 overnight and ground into fine powders before pressing into a pellet.
+Samples were named with their sulfur precursor as the prefix and the copper to precursor concentration ratio as the suffix (refer to Annex C).

-Pellets are tested for electrical conductivity, σ and Seebeck coefficient, α using ZEM-3 while hall measurements are taken using BioRad HL5500.
-Energy-dispersive X-ray spectroscopy (EDX) and X-Ray Diffraction (XRD) are carried out using FESEM 7600F and Bruker D8 Advance respectively.
+Pellets were tested for electrical conductivity (σ) and the Seebeck coefficient (α) using ZEM-3 while hall measurements were taken using BioRad HL5500.
+Energy-dispersive X-Ray spectroscopy (EDX) and X-Ray Diffraction (XRD) were carried out using FESEM 7600F and Bruker D8 Advance, respectively.